When it comes to giving birth, one question that really elicits a strong reaction from mothers is whether to have a

 Let’s start off by discussing epidurals, a special type of painkiller favored by pregnant women during labor.
-Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during non-risk vaginal deliveries (source).
+Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during low-risk vaginal deliveries (1).

 So many women are choosing epidurals.
 Why?
 And should you?

 What Is an Epidural?

-An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (source).
-This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (source).
+An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (2).
+This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (3).

-When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop the pain from being recognized by the brain.
+When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop pain from being recognized by the brain.
 A single shot of anesthetic is normally not enough to last throughout labor, so a thin tube is inserted into the back to deliver more anesthetic medicine as necessary, kind of like your IV.